Pará

 Pará is the most populous state of the North Region, with a population of over 8.6 million, being the ninth-most populous state in Brazil.
 It is the second-largest state of Brazil in area, at 1.2 e6km2, second only to Amazonas upriver.
-Its most famous icons are the Amazon River and the Amazon Rainforest.
+Its most famous icons are the Amazon River and the Amazon rainforest.
 Pará produces rubber (extracted from rubber tree groves), cassava, açaí, pineapple, cocoa, black pepper, coconut, banana, tropical hardwoods such as mahogany, and minerals such as iron ore and bauxite.
 A new commodity crop is soy, cultivated in the region of Santarém.

 Every October, Belém receives tens of thousands of tourists for the year's most important religious celebration: the procession of the Círio de Nazaré.
-Another important attraction of the capital is the Marajó-style ceramics, based on the vanished Marajoara culture, which developed on an island in the Amazon River.
+Another important attraction of the capital is the Marajó-style ceramics, based on the vanished Marajoara culture, which developed on that very large island in the Amazon River.

 Etymology

 The state's name is a toponym of the Tupi word pará – literally "sea", but sometimes used to refer to large rivers.
 The state was named after the river of the same name, the Pará River, one of the tributaries of the Amazon River.